rafastern/Dryland_PV_vs_afforestation/Readme.md

 ## License

-This software and data is distributed under the GNU GPL version 3
+This software and data is distributed under the GNU GPL version 3.
+The license file is provided in the repository.
+Note that all modifications must be made available openly under the same license.